 Analysis / Bias

-It should be noted that we are not stating MSN is willfully biased, we are pointing out that the sources used to have a preference for the left according to our ratings.
-This could be due to how the algorithm works and also that there simply are more mainstream news media that leans left.
+We are not stating MSN is willfully biased; we are pointing out that the sources used to have a preference for the left according to our ratings.
+This could be due to how the algorithm works and that there are more mainstream news media that leans left.

-Overall, we rate MSN News strongly Left-Center biased with the majority of stories coming from Left-Center sources.
+Overall, we rate MSN News strongly Left-Center biased, with most stories coming from Left-Center sources.
 We also rate them High for factual reporting because the majority of sources used are credible media outlets.
 (6/2/2017) Updated (D. Van Zandt 11/29/2018)